arduino/docs-content/content/hardware/08.mega/boards/giga-r1/tutorials/giga-camera/giga-camera.md

 ```

-**Step 2: Processing**
+### Step 2: Processing

-The following processing sketch will launch a Java app that allows you to view the camera.
-As data is streamed via serial, make sure you close the Serial Monitor during this process, else it won't work.
+The following Processing sketch will launch a Java app that allows you to view the camera feed.
+As data is streamed via serial, make sure you close the Serial Monitor during this process, else it will not work.

 ***Important!
 Make sure to replace the following line in the code below: `/dev/cu.usbmodem14301`, with the name of your port.***

-Click on the big "PLAY" button to initialize the app.
+Click on the **"PLAY"** button to initialize the app.

 ```cpp
 /*